liferay/liferay-docs/discover/portal/articles/05-managing-users/05-roles-and-permissions.markdown

 # Roles and Permissions [](id=roles-and-permissions)

-If a *role* were to win a Grammy, or an Oscar, or some other ego-feeding popularity contest, it better remember to thank all its *permissions* groupies during the acceptance speech, because they're the ones doing the real work.
+If a *role* were to win a Grammy or an Oscar or some other ego-feeding popularity contest, it better remember to thank all its *permissions* groupies during the acceptance speech, because they're the ones doing the real work.
 The role is just the pretty face, so to speak.